koleaby4/next_movie/README.md

 For one-off fee of £9.99 registered users can become `Prime Members`, getting access to:
 * movie reviews
 * further profile statistics
-* [in the future - discounts to movie-related merchandise anf cinema tickets]
+* [in the future - discounts to movie-related merchandise and cinema tickets]

 ## Users' Goals